-- 1. Connect PB5 to switch SW0 on STK600. - 2.
+- 1. Connect PB5 to one of the switches available on STK600. - 2.
 Open the project in Atmel Studio 7.
-Press Alt+F5 to start debugging. - 3.
-If debugWIRE is not already enabled, Atmel Studio will prompt to enable debugWIRE. - 4.
-After it goes to debug mode, set a breakpoint at the end of the measure bandgap function. - 5.
-Run the code, press switch SW0, and shortly release it. - 6.
-At this point, the execution will hit the breakpoint set inside the measure bandgap function. - 7.
-Add the bg val variable to watch window to see the ADC reading.
-The ADC result register can also be checked via the I/O view (using the menu Debug \rightarrow Windows \rightarrow I/O).
+Press Alt+F5 to start debugging. - If debugWIRE is not already enabled, Atmel Studio will prompt to enable debugWIRE. - 4.
+After it goes to debug mode, set a breakpoint at the end of the function measure bandgap. - 5.
+Run the code and press the switch connected to PB5 and release it shortly. - 6.
+At this point, execution will hit the breakpoint set inside the measure bandgap function. - 7.
+Add the variable bg val to the debug watch window to see the ADC reading.
+The ADC result register can also be checked via I/O view (using the menu Debug $\rightarrow$ Windows $\rightarrow$ I/O).